viet34tqc/notebook/jwt.md

 - Access Token: An access token is a short-lived token created by the server, stored on the client, and attached to HTTP requests when the client sends a request to the server.
 It helps the server authenticate the client.
 - Refresh Token: A refresh token has a longer lifespan such as 1 week, 1 month, or 1 year..., is stored in the server's database and on the client, and is used to generate a new access token whenever the access token expires.

+**Why does refresh token has longer lifespan than access token, even if we get new pair keys either way?** That's because you have more time to refresh.
+Even if the user leaves the app open for 20–30 minutes, they can still refresh later without logging in again.

 A Refresh Token is a different token generated simultaneously with an Access Token.
 The Refresh Token has a longer validity period than the Access Token,

-- The authentication flow with Access Token and Refresh Token will be updated as follows:
+The authentication flow with Access Token and Refresh Token will be updated as follows:

 - The client sends a request to the protected resource on the server.
 If the client is not authenticated, the server returns a 401 Authorization error.
 The client then sends their username and password to the server.
 - The server verifies the provided credentials against the user database.
 If the credentials match, the server generates two different JWTs: an Access Token and a Refresh Token, containing a payload such as user_id (or another identifier for the user).
 The Access Token has a short lifespan (around 5 minutes).
 The Refresh Token has a longer lifespan (about 1 year).
 The Refresh Token will be stored in the database, while the Access Token will not.
 - The server returns the Access Token and Refresh Token to the client.